Princewill Ehibhatiomhan

-Princewill Omonefe Ehibhatiomhan (born 20 October 2005) is an English professional footballer who plays as a forward for club Swindon Town, on loan from club Southampton.
+Princewill Omonefe Ehibhatiomhan (born 20 October 2005) is an English professional footballer who plays as a forward for club Southampton.

 Career

 On 31 August 2023, Ehibhatiomhan signed his first professional contract with Southampton.
 After signing a one-year contract extension with Southampton, on 11 August 2025, he joined League Two side Swindon Town on a season-long loan.
 On 12 August, Ehibhatiomhan scored on his debut in a 2–1 defeat against Cardiff City in the EFL Cup.
+On 5 January 2026, he was recalled from loan and returned to Southampton.

+On 2 February 2026, Ehibhatiomhan joined Salford City on loan for the remainder of the 2025–26 season.
+He made his debut for the club on 5 February in a 1–0 defeat against Accrington Stanley after he replaced Rosaire Longelo in the 78th minute.

 Personal life

+Born in England, Ehibhatiomhan is of Nigerian descent.
 His brother Kelvin is also a professional footballer.